omidarmat/onLearn/typescript.md

 }
 ```

-By adding a type parameter `Type` to this function and using it in two places, we’ve created a link between the input of the function (the array) and the output (the return value).
+By adding a type parameter `Type` to the function declaration between the function's name and arguments, you are basically defining a reference which will be used by TypeScript to relate the argument type and return type altogether.
+In other words, using `Type` in argument type and return type, we have created a link between the input of the function (the array) and the output (the return value).
 Now when we call it, a more specific type comes out:

 ```ts
 // s is of type 'string'